LSEG-API-Samples/Article.ETA.Java.E3PAGateway/README.md

 ## Running the E3PA gateway server
 E3PA can be run from a shell script or can be run from a Docker image.
 Both methods are describe below.

 To start the E3PA server extract the `apagateway_dist.tar.gz` file created after you ran the Gradle build and go to the `package` directory.
 Run the `gateway.sh` with the `--server` option to start the server.
-There are many command line options available:
+There are many command line options available, you can run the script to see them all.

 `gateway.sh --server <command-line options>`

-TREP options

-`-a 	--adhuser	ADH user id`

-`-i 	--serviceid	TREP service id to advertise`

-`-y 	--service	TREP service name to advertise`

-`-f	--fixdictionary	FIX dictionary file`

-`-x	--fixenums	FIX enums`

-`-q	--postdictionary	OMM Post dictionary`

-`-w	--postenums	OMM Post enums`

-FIX options

-`-s 	--sender	FIX sender comp ID`

-`-t 	--target		FIX target comp ID`

-`-e 	--fixaddress	Remote APA FIX host/ip`

-`-g 	--fixport	Remote APA FIX port`

-`-k 	--version	FIX version (typically FIXT.1.1 for APA)`

-`-st 	--start time	FIX connection start time (hh:mm:ss)`

-`-et 	--end time	FIX connection end time (hh:mm:ss)`

-`-j 	--heartbeat	FIX heartbeat interval, default: 30 seconds`

-Logging/Config options

-`-R 	--rulesfile	path to transformation rules file`

-`-fl 	--filelog	FIX file log path`

-`-z 	--json		JSON log path`
+A sample start command might look like:

+`./gateway.sh --server -a rmds -i 256 --service AUTEX_APA -s AUTEX -t APA_DEST -e 198.100.10.92 -g 7000 -k FIXT.1.1 --fixdictionary ./client/omm/FDMFixFieldDictionary --fixenums ./client/omm/FDMenumtypes.def --postdictionary ./client/omm//RDMFieldDictionary --postenums ./client/omm/enumtype.def --rulesfile ./rules/rules.json --filelog ./logs --json ./logs`